Do you feel like you’d be prepared if a major crisis struck your area?

 Bugs can make your life miserable.
 If you’re in a difficult situation, the last thing you should worry about is bug bites.

-Make sure you enough bug spray for your immediate family.
+Make sure you have enough bug spray for your immediate family.
 This can make a hard situation a little more manageable.

 36. Rat Poison